Adderall Hotline for Addiction and Abuse

 • Spending a significant amount of time finding the drug, using it, or recovering from Adderall use.

-• Shirking responsibilities related to core spheres of life, such as family, work, or school, in order to abuse Adderall.
+• Shirking responsibilities related to core spheres of life, such as family, work, or school, in order to use Adderall.

-• Having to consume more Adderall to get a similar high to that experienced with earlier use.
+• Having to consume more Adderall to get a similar high to that experienced with earlier use (tolerance).

-It should be noted that some of the symptoms of addiction and abuse may look very similar to those of withdrawal or prescription drug use.
+It should be noted that some of the symptoms of addiction may look very similar to those of withdrawal or prescription drug use.

-Over time, many symptoms of use and abuse may become long term effects of Adderall use and once they start to affect other aspects of you (or a loved one’s) life or wellbeing, it may be time to seek help.
+Over time, many symptoms of misuse and addiction may become long-term effects of Adderall use and once they start to affect other aspects of your life or well-being, it may be time to seek help.

-More serious side effects of Adderall abuse may include symptoms such as fast heart rate, chest pain, slowed speech, seizures, and shortness of breath.
-If you believe you or a loved one are suffering from more serious side effects or overdose, dial 9-1-1 immediately and not an addiction abuse hotline.
+More serious side effects of Adderall misuse may include symptoms such as fast heart rate, chest pain, slowed speech, seizures, and shortness of breath.
+If you believe you or a loved one are suffering from more serious side effects or overdose, dial 9-1-1 immediately and not an addiction hotline.

 Are Adderall Hotlines Free and/or Confidential?

-Yes, our addiction helpline specialists offer a free, confidential, and safe environment for you to voice your concerns and help you determine if you have a substance abuse problem requiring treatment.
+Yes, our addiction helpline specialists offer a free, confidential, and safe environment for you to voice your concerns and help you determine if you have a substance use problem requiring treatment.

-Where Can I Find Adderall Rehab Near Me?
+Where Can I Find an Adderall Rehab Near Me?

 Need more info?